How to Buy Property in Spain – Interview with Valencia Property

 They can vary based on being on different sides of the street.
 For example, what neighborhood a place is included in and whether or not it’s a north-facing property which gets less sun, versus south and east-facing properties with more sun.
 People also want outside space so a flat with a terrace is very popular.

-Can you help people who want to renovate a property?
+Can you help people who want to renovate a property in Valencia?

 We certainly can and the demand for this is growing.
-Valencia Property works with a Spanish building company and we provide a project manager who speaks English and Spanish to conduct the translations and help in the process of choosing materials and finishings.
+Valencia Property works with various Spanish building companies and we provide a project manager who speaks English and Spanish to conduct the translations and help in the process of choosing materials and finishings.

 We’ve now done over 30 projects of this nature in the past 2-years.
 These have been a great success for all parties involved because we get good prices with our builders and maintain great relationships with them.

 Is there anything going on for doing sustainable properties in Spain?
 Is it worthwhile?

 In Spain it’s not a priority, but we do have a friend and contact with Eco Vida, which does retro-fittings of older buildings and new builds that are more environmentally friendly.
 Otherwise the building standards in Spain are pretty bad.
 You need heating in winter even in the south because the insulation is poor.